 Each of us is unique and our requirements for thyroid hormones and our reactions to imbalances are all unique.
 Different people can have different individual ranges ideal for them.
 A great thyroid doctor is one that treats the patient, not the lab results.

 It’s important to get a copy of your lab results to check that all the recommended tests have been done and that your scores are “optimal” not just “normal”.
 There is a big difference.
-Thyroid advocate Mary Shomon, from the About.com Thyroid Disease website, shared this important list of recommended lab tests and optimal ranges on her Thyroid Support Facebook page.
+Thyroid advocate Mary Shomon, author of the book that changed my life Living Well With Hypothyroidism, shared this important list of recommended lab tests and optimal ranges on her Thyroid Support Facebook page.

 5. Failure to Recognize Warning Signs and Symptoms

 The thyroid gland is the master control center for the metabolic functions of every single cell in our body.
 Every cell of our body requires thyroid hormones for proper functioning.
 Therefore hypothyroidism, low thyroid, has the power to disrupt every part of our body and to produce profound changes in every aspect of our health.
 Unfortunately hypothyroidism is not given the attention it requires by the medical community and is often overlooked and considered a minor condition not worthy of much attention.
 This disease is vastly misunderstood and disregarded in mainstream medicine.

 A look at my post 300+ Hypothyroidism Symptoms…Yes REALLY will show you the severity of symptoms associated with hypothyroidism.

 It takes time to do an extensive clinical history with a patient including symptoms, physical examination, medical history and family history, and many doctors don’t take the time.
 They hurry to rush you off and move on to their next patient.